api-platform/docs/deployment/traefik.md

 SUBDOMAINS_LIST=(admin|api|cache|mercure|www)
 ```

-This way let you configure your main variables into one single file
+This way, you can configure your main variables into one single file.